-The 5th Annual Kingsville Folk Music Festival featuring top folk music performers takes place at Lakeside Park on August 10-12, 2018.
+The 7th Annual Kingsville Folk Music Festival featuring top folk music performers, this year headlined by Colin James, Judy Collins, Whitehorse, and Blackie and the Rodeo Kings takes place at Lakeside Park on August 7, 8 & 9, 2020.

 The first of its kind southwest of London, Kingsville Folk Music Festival showcases international, national and regional performers in a variety of styles within the folk genre.

 The 3 day ticketed, family friendly all ages, outdoor music celebration, boasting 4 daytime stages and the evening main stage, featuring performances by more than 30 award winning and up and coming regional, national and international performers.
-Diverse musical styles from blues to bluegrass to Americana, workshops, children’s performers and pancake breakfast, food and artisan vendors, Pelee Island Wine and Grove Brewery micro-beer: something for everyone!
+Diverse musical styles from blues to bluegrass to Americana, workshops, children’s performers and pancake breakfast, food and artisan vendors, and more!
+There’s something for everyone!
 Ages 16 and under admitted free.

 Ticket Pricing & Information:

 A limited number of Early Bird Tickets, $80.00 per person, (plus fees where applicable) are available until April 1, 2020 or until sold out.

 For more information or to get your tickets visit www.kingsvillefolkfest.org